AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 ![INBOUND:detail/](/Security_Group.JPG)
 ![OUTBOUND:detail/](/Security_Group2.JPG)

-## CREATION OF KEY particular
+## CREATION OF KEY PAIR
 An AWS key pair is a set of security credentials that consists of a public key and a private key.
 You use key pairs to:
-1. Prove your identity when connecting to an Amazon EC2 instance
+* Prove your identity when connecting to an Amazon EC2 instance
-2. Encrypt and decrypt login information
+* Encrypt and decrypt login information
-3. Securely access and manage EC2 instances
+* Securely access and manage EC2 instances
 ### STEPS I USED TO DOWNLOAD MY KEY PAIR
-1. Open the Amazon EC2 console
+* Open the Amazon EC2 console
-2. Select Key Pairs under Network & Security in the navigation pane
+* Select Key Pairs under Network & Security in the navigation pane
-3. Choose Create Key Pair
+* Choose Create Key Pair
-4. Give your key pair a name
+* Give your key pair a name
-5. Choose the key pair file format (.pem)
+* Choose the key pair file format (.pem)
-6. Clicking Create Key Pair
+* Clicking Create Key Pair

 ![key pair:detail/](/key_pair.JPG)